damjanstojcev4/Library-Management-System/README.md

 ### Book Lending, Returning, and Reservation Systems

 - Track the availability of each book, whether it's checked out or available for lending.
-- Allow librarians to check out books to patrons, set due dates, and manage reservations.
+- Allow admins to check out books to users, set due dates, and manage reservations.
 - Implement logic to record return transactions and calculate late fees for overdue books.
-- Patrons can reserve books that are currently checked out, and a queue system manages reservations.
+- Users can reserve books that are currently checked out, and a queue system manages reservations.

 ### Fine Calculation for Late Returns

 - Automatically calculate fines for late book returns based on due dates.
-- Notify patrons of overdue books and manage fine payments.
+- Notify users of overdue books and manage fine payments.

 ### Reporting and Analytics

 - Generate reports on book usage, popular genres, overdue books, and more.
-- Implement analytics to help librarians make informed decisions about book acquisitions and inventory management.
+- Implement analytics to help admins make informed decisions about book acquisitions and inventory management.

 ### Notification System